- Overview

 Bukhara - Khiva

-Today we have to undergo a pretty long drive from Bukhara to Khiva (440 km) since that’s one of the only ways to get there.
+Today, we’re having a pretty long drive from Bukhara to Khiva (440km), since that’s one of the only ways to get there.
 But we can surely do it!
 And it'll be worth it!
-Check into a hotel upon arrival in Khiva.
-Free evening.

 5 Day